CarnegieMellon-PlantD/PlantD-operator/README.md

     This command will generate the CRD API reference at [`docs/api/crd-api-reference.md`](docs/api/crd-api-reference.md).
 Remember to run this command after modifying the CRD.

+### Release

+We use GitHub Actions as our CI/CD pipeline and to release Docker images to GitHub Container Registry.
+See [`.github/workflows/release-ghcr.yaml`](.github/workflows/release-ghcr.yaml) for more details.

+To release a new version, create a new git tag with the version number prefixed with `v`, e.g., `v1.2.3`.
+See [semantic versioning](https://semver.org/) for more details about version numbers.
+Then, push the git tag and the workflow will be triggered automatically.
+The output Docker image will be tagged with the same version number as the git tag.

+You can also manually trigger the workflow to release an unversioned Docker image with a tag of the git commit hash.
+To do so, go to the [workflow page](https://github.com/CarnegieMellon-PlantD/PlantD-operator/actions/workflows/release-ghcr.yaml).

 ## Contributing

 We welcome contributions from the open-source community, from bug fixes to new features and improvements.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.